rycolab/website/content/authors/rita/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumna&ast;
+- Teaching Assistants
 ---

-Martina is writing her Master's thesis at ETH Zürich, supervised by Clara and Ryan.
-Her academic interests are neural machine translation, morphology and cross-lingual learning.
-Also, she likes learning new languages and eating lots of chocolate.
+Rita is a postdoc from Biomedical Informatics Group, previously IBM Research Zurich lab, Moscow Institute of Physics and Technology (MIPT).
+Her main research interests are the representation learning across domains and exploring the structure of the resulting representations